 Estate Planning in Virginia

-Our estate planning lawyers at Copenhaver, Ellett & Derrico understand how difficult it is to discuss these topics.
+Our estate planning lawyer at Copenhaver, Ellett & Derrico understands how difficult it is to discuss these topics.
 It is hard to consider how much medical intervention you want toward the end of your life or what you should leave one child compared to another.
 We are here to guide you through this process with compassion.
-The better informed you are about Virginia law and your options, the easier it is to make the right decisions for you and your family.

-Some of the most vital aspects of an estate plan, include:
+Some of the most vital aspects of an estate plan include:

-• Formalizing your advance medical directives, also known as a living will
+- Formalizing your advance medical directives, also known as a living will

-• Determining appropriate powers of attorney
+- Determining appropriate powers of attorney

-• Choosing a personal representative/executor of estate
+- Choosing a personal representative/executor of estate

-• Choosing a guardian for minor children
+- Choosing a guardian for minor children

-• Drafting your will
+- Drafting your will

-• Utilizing avenues to avoid probate, such as jointly owned property
+- Utilizing avenues to avoid probate, such as jointly owned property

-• Determining the tax consequences of your intended estate plan
+- Determining the tax consequences of your intended estate plan

 These are the basics of a comprehensive estate plan.
 We can guide you through these broad strokes as well as the more detailed aspects of implementing a plan that will benefit you and your family when the time comes.